rFernandez2/rFernandez2.github.io/index.md

 I am a software engineer based in San Francisco and am currently working @stripe on the Insight team.

-I am interested in the intersection of algebra, fourier analysis, and ML as well as distributed data systems and adaptive and self-managing systems.
+I am currently interested/learning about ML applications in bioinformatics and the Rust programming language.

-I am also spending quite a bit of my time running, cooking, and learning the piano.
+Outside of CS I enjoy reading (sociology, economics, fiction) and playing the piano and guitar.

-I also [write](http://rfernandez2.github.io/blog/) about maths from time to time.
+I also [write](http://rfernandez2.github.io/blog/) about the maths I am learning from time to time.